Unified Development Ordinance

 7. Recite any other information the governing body deems necessary within the authority conferred by the General Statutes.

-Ordinances designating Historic Landmarks shall be adopted and amended according to the following procedure.
+4. Approval Process Ordinances designating Historic Landmarks shall be adopted and amended and rescinded according to the following procedure.

 1. Planning Director Action